Weak Bruhat interval modules of the 0-Hecke algebra: Weak Bruhat interval modules

-Let us briefly remark the classification of weak Bruhat interval modules up to isomorphism.
+Finally, we briefly remark the classification of weak Bruhat interval modules up to isomorphism.
 As pointed out in Subsection~\ref{subsec: Symmetric group}, every weak Bruhat interval can be viewed as a colored digraph.
 One sees from \eqref{Hecke algebra action} that $\sfB(\sigma,\rho) \cong \sfB(\sigma',\rho')$ if there is a descent-preserving (colored digraph) isomorphism between $[\sigma,\rho]_L$ and $[\sigma',\rho']_L$.
 For instance,

 is such an isomorphism, thus $\sfB(14325,24315)\cong \sfB(41352,42351)$.
 On the other hand, it is not difficult to show that there is no descent-preserving isomorphism between $[14325,24315]_L$ and $[45312,45321]_L$ although they are isomorphic as colored digraphs.
 Indeed, $\sfB(14325,24315)$ is indecomposable (Remark~\ref{rem: SPCT conj}), whereas $\sfB(45312,45321)$ can be decomposed into $\C 45321 \oplus \C (45312-45321)$ as seen in Figure~\ref{fig:equi int not guarantee module iso}.
 It would be very nice to characterize when a descent-preserving isomorphism between two intervals exists and ultimately to classify all weak Bruhat interval modules up to isomorphism.